 Since June 2004, Pekarek has also worked as an arranger for Canum Entertainment.
 In 2006, he served as bassist for the premiere performance and recording of the stage show Primal Twang, which debuted at the North Park Theatre and featured Eric Johnson, Albert Lee, Dan Crary, Mason Williams, and others.

 The show was created by the writer of the first rock opera ever staged, An Eye in Each Head, which originated as a San Diego production.

 Pekarek’s 2010 album Panamerican Shanty uses traditional sea shanties and film noire-inspired originals to tell the story of the Nakai Nakai, a fabled whale-tooth scrimshaw piece.
 Poetry and narration, partly in Spanish, give the perspectives of a tango dancer, a late-night disc jockey, a private eye, and various mariners, while the singing of a chorus of rum-lit sailors provides an abstract commentary.

-As of 2012, Pekarek is the bassist on Richard Greene’s most recent album, Shufflin’.
+In 2012, Pekarek was the bassist on Richard Greene’s album, Shufflin’.
 He has appeared on many albums by local artists, playing contrabass, cello, guitar, and bouzouki.